sravankumarAkula/Movie-backend/README.md

 ## Steps

-Steps :
-1.Clone the application
+1. Clone the application
 https://github.com/sravankumarAkula/SuperGroupAssignment-frontend.git

-2.Open index.html in chrome
+2. Open index.html in chrome

-3.Login Details :
+3. Login Details :
   username : admin
   password : pass

-4.Once logged in, you can access the application.
+4. Once logged in, you can access the application.